mikeckennedy/python_bytes_show_notes/show_notes/015-notes.md

 # Python Bytes 15

-This is Python Bytes, Python headlines and news deliver directly to your earbuds: episode 15, recorded on February 27, 2017.  [more]
+This is Python Bytes, Python headlines and news delivered directly to your earbuds: episode 15, recorded on February 27, 2017. [more]

 **#1 Brian:**  **Packaging**
 [**A Simple Guide for Python Packaging**](https://medium.com/small-things-about-python/lets-talk-about-python-packaging-6d84b81f1bb5#.b9ww4h4xt) ****by ****Jie Feng, [@flyfengjie](https://twitter.com/flyfengjie)